 granted the provision of intelligence within their embodiment of the

-integrated pair of zakara and unsa: zakara represents the divine
+integrated pair of zakara and unsa that is zakara represents the divine

 fatherly masculine attributes like linearity, logic, focus, strength,